aiops/logsight-install/README.md

  <a href="https://logsight.ai/"><img src="https://logsight.ai/assets/img/logol.png" width="150"/></a>

-A collection of scripts and other resources for an on-premise installation of [logsight.ai](https://logsight.ai).
+This repository contains a collection of scripts and other resources for an on-premise installation of [logsight.ai](https://logsight.ai).

 Clone this repository